Dramatic portrayals of Reinhard Heydrich: Film and television

 Within Czechoslovak cinema, Heydrich appeared in the 1974 war film Sokolovo, portrayed by Hannjo Hasse, an East German actor who often represented Nazi villains in East European war films.
 The character of Heydrich is further frequently mentioned in Czechoslovak movies dealing with the topic of the Nazi reprisals which followed Heydrich's assassination as well as his role in enforcing Nazi directives in the Protectorate of Bohemia and Moravia.

 In 2009, the character of Heydrich briefly appeared, played by Ondřej Matějka as a non-speaking extra, in the Czech Lion Awards-winning Czech drama film Protektor, where the main character (a radio commentator/Nazi-collaborator) describes him as "tall figure [who] attracts attention like a magnet".
 This movie also features a minimalist representation of Heydrich's assassination which is not seen, only heard in the background.
 In 2011, the extensive Czech television series (44 episodes) named Heydrich — konečné řešení (Heydrich — Final solution) used historical footage of Reinhard Heydrich combined with reenactment scenes in which he was portrayed by an uncredited actor.

 In 2011, Czech director Petr Nikolaev finished his drama film Lidice, with Heydrich portrayed by German actor Detlef Bothe.
 Bothe had portrayed Heydrich before – he appeared briefly in two episodes of the BBC documentary series Auschwitz: The Nazis and the 'Final Solution' (2005).
 He played Heydrich for the third time in the 2016 British-Czech-French thriller Anthropoid.
 Bothe has been described as a "dead ringer" of Heydrich.
 The following year saw the release of the war thriller film The Man with the Iron Heart based on Laurent Binet's novel HHhH (The Man with the Iron Heart is the name of another novel about Heydrich), with Heydrich portrayed by Australian actor Jason Clarke.

-In the 2015 Amazon Studios streaming television series The Man in the High Castle, an alternate history drama based on the Philip K Dick novel of the same name, Heydrich is portrayed by American actor Ray Proscia.
+In the 2015 Amazon Studios streaming television series The Man in the High Castle, an alternate history drama based on the Philip K. Dick's novel of the same name, Heydrich is portrayed by American actor Ray Proscia.
 In this story, the Axis forces were victorious and have occupied the former United States.
 By 1962, Heydrich has reached the age of 58 and risen to the rank of SS-Oberst-Gruppenführer.
+He takes part in a conspiracy to assassinate Hitler and install Martin Huesmann (Sebastian Roche) as Führer in order to start a war with the Empire of Japan and is later executed on orders of Nazi American leader John Smith (Rufus Sewell).